Ukrainian grammar: Nouns

 The nominal declension has seven cases (nominative, genitive, dative, accusative, instrumental, locative, and vocative), in two numbers (singular and plural), and absolutely obeying grammatical gender (masculine, feminine and neuter).
 Adjectives, pronouns, and the first two cardinal numbers have gender specific forms.

+Number

+In Ukrainian, all the words in a specific context must agree in number (just like case and gender), i.e. when the noun is written in the plural number, the adjective must also be written in the plural number.
+Examples:

-A third number, the dual, also existed in Old East Slavic, but except for its use in the nominative and accusative cases with the numbers two, three and four, e.g. dvi hryvni/дві гривні vs. dvoie hryven'/двоє гривень (recategorized today as a nominative plural), it has been lost.
-Other traces of the dual can be found when referring to objects of which are commonly in pairs: eyes, shoulders, ears, e.g. plechyma.
+A third number, the dual, also existed in Old East Slavic, but except for its use in the nominative and accusative cases with the numbers two, three and four, e.g. дві гривні vs. двоє гривень (recategorized today as a nominative plural), it has been lost.
+Other traces of the dual can be found when referring to objects of which are commonly in pairs: eyes, shoulders, ears, e.g. плечима (from плечі).
 Occasionally, dual forms can distinguish between meanings.

+Cases

+The Ukrainian language has seven different grammatical cases, of which every case has its own function.

+Genders

+Like other Slavic languages and Latin, Ukrainian does not have articles, so a word's gender is mainly determined with its ending.
+Although exceptions always exist, one can mostly determine a word's gender by knowing some of the typical endings.